Invermay Park

 Invermay Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects expected to affect the area: Ballarat North Precinct Structure Plan, Central Neighbourhood Activity Centre Ballarat North, Wendouree Station Precinct Structure Plan and Urban Design Framework, Ballarat Major Events Precinct Upgrades.
+AreaSearch identified two projects likely affecting the region: Central Neighbourhood Activity Centre Ballarat North, Wendouree Station Precinct Structure Plan and Urban Design Framework (2016), Ballarat Major Events Precinct Upgrades (scheduled for completion in 2023).
+The Ballarat North Precinct Structure Plan is also notable.

 Professional plan users can use the search below to filter and access additional projects.